Materials Science and Engineering MSMSE

 Students pursuing the thesis option are required to undertake a 9.0 credit thesis on a topic of materials research supervised by a faculty member.
 Alternatively, MS students can select the non-thesis option, in which case the thesis may be replaced by 9.0 credits of coursework.

-All students in the thesis option are required to propose an advisor-supported research thesis topic during their first year.
+All students pursuing the thesis option are required to propose an advisor-supported research thesis topic during their first year.
 Students are urged to make a choice of topic as early as possible and to choose appropriate graduate courses in consultation with their advisor.

 The program is organized so that part-time students may complete the degree requirements in two to four years.
 Full-time students may complete the program in two years.